Permits, Completed Construction Up on Multifamily

 Pending Home Sales Lowest in Nearly 2 Years

 Pending home sales have diminished to the lowest level in nearly 2 years.
 Although recent hurricanes hurt activity in the South, a quick recovery is expected for the region.

-It's been a year since the annual rate of existing home sales was as low as it was last month.
-Hurricane-affected areas are expected to weaken next year.
+It's been a decade since the pace of new home sales was as strong as it was last month.
+The biggest month-over-month increase was in the Northeast.